Wednesday, April 7, 2010

 *

-For you asthma patients, you will need a prescription to replace your order.
+...and I am not forgetting you asthma patients.
+As an asthmatic myself I have had to purchase a few inhalers during my time in France.
+Of course, you will need a prescription to replace your order.
 Doctors here are generally only 22€ if you do not carry French insurance.
+To tell the physician you have asthma say, "J'ai l'asthma."
 The meds will be different, but I think they are on par with what we have at home.

 So, the moral of the story is to not worry.
-No need to spend hundreds of dollars shipping a bottle of lotion over from the States or having friends do your shopping for you while at home.
+There is no need to spend hundreds of dollars shipping supplies over from the States or having friends do your shopping for you while they are at home.
 You will find things here eventually.
-You just may have to do a little work to get there.
-But that is ok, Paris is worth the effort!
+You just may have to do a little work to get there—but, that is okay.
+Paris is worth the effort!

 Thank you for reading and bonne journée!

-Please note I am not a physician.
-These are just some things that have worked for me.
-Please consult your physician before trying any of the products listed above.
+Please note that I am not a physician.
+These are just some of the things that have worked for me.
+Please consult your doctor before trying any of the products listed above.